The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A reduced model for local QP surfaces

 We generate LQP flux surfaces by solving the surface equations as an optimisation problem.
 The free parameters are the surface, through $R(\vartheta,\varphi)$ and $Z(\vartheta,\varphi)$, and the poloidal loops, through the function $\Lambda(\vartheta,\varphi)$.
 The function $\Lambda(\vartheta,\varphi)$ is constrained to have level sets that close poloidally.
 The cost function, $f[\Lambda,R,Z]$, has two parts, $f_1[\Lambda,R,Z]$ and $f_2[\Lambda,R,Z]$, where $f_1[\Lambda,R,Z]=0$ ensures that the field lines are geodesics and if $f_2[\Lambda,R,Z]=0$ also, the third surface equation, \eqref{eq: rho_div_kappa_constraint}, is solved.
 We now consider these two parts in more detail.

 Firstly, we enforce that the field lines are geodesics.
-The tangent vector to the field lines $\boldsymbol{\hat{t}}$ is obtained by calculating the orthogonal to the poloidally closed level sets of $\Lambda$.
-The orthogonal direction in $(\vartheta,\varphi)$ space depends on $R$ and $Z$ and can be calculated via well-established methods.
+The tangent vector to the field lines $\boldsymbol{\hat{t}}$ is obtained by calculating the orthogonal to the poloidally closed level sets of $\Lambda$, a calculation which depends on $R$ and $Z$.
 Then, using the tangent vector field $\boldsymbol{\hat{t}}$, the geodesic curvature can be calculated, in a way that likewise depends on $R$ and $Z$ and is also calculable via well-established methods.
 The field lines are geodesics if and only if the geodesic curvature is zero everywhere, so we take this part of the cost function to be

 where $\kappa_g \equiv K_2$ is the geodesic curvature and the surface Jacobian $\sqrt{g}_\text{surf}$ ensures the integral is a surface average.

 The second part of the cost function is connected with the third surface equation \eqref{eq: rho_div_kappa_constraint} and is somewhat more subtle.
 We define the field line label $\tilde{\alpha}$ to be constant along the magnetic field lines and go from $0$ to $2 \pi$ (for specificity) along the closed poloidal loops.
 We then take $s$ to be the arc length along the closed poloidal loop and define $\tilde{\rho} \coloneq \partial s/\partial \tilde{\alpha}$.
 For the third surface equation, we must also calculate the normal curvature $\kappa_n \equiv -K_3$ from $\boldsymbol{\hat{t}}$.
 When the geodesic curvature is zero, the normal curvature is the same as the curvature $\kappa$.